Multiple car accidents

 Multi-car accident scenarios

-In Florida, multi-car accidents typically occur following one of these scenarios:
+In Florida, 3 car accidents or multi-car accidents typically occur following one of these scenarios:

 - Car 3 rear-ends Car 2, sending it into Car 1.